zachpmanson/notes/notes/Notes/Software/Development/Non-Programming Languages/HTML/HTML Self-Closing Tags.md

 tags:
   - relics
 ---
 XML has the concept of self-closing tags, where a tag can end with a `/` and then omit its closing tag, containing no content beyond the tag name and attributes.
-While it share a lot of DNA with XML, [[HTML]] doesn't actually support self closing tags, ignoring any slash at the end of a tag.
+While it shares a lot of DNA with XML, [[HTML]] doesn't actually support self closing tags, ignoring any slash at the end of a tag.
 These pairs are all semantically identical.

 ```html
 <br>